ewpratten/HowToComputer/README.md

 ```
 What this does is as follows:
 <br><br>
-The first line, `#!/usr/bin/env python` is called a shebang or hashpling.
+The first line, `#!/usr/bin/env python` is called a <div id="shebang">shebang</div> or hashpling.
 It is to tell the system what to use to execute this script.
 In this case the shebang is pointing to python in the `/usr/bin/env` directory of a standard unix system.
 <br><br>
 The second line is quite self-descriptive.
 In python, the `print()` function displays anything that is in the brackets in the terminal.
 In this case, the brackets contain the string `Hello, world!`.
 When printing text, it needs to be stored in a string.
 To store test in a string in python, just add double quotes around it.
 For example ` "Hello, world!"`.
 Simple!
 Right?
  Now let's look at what the computer is actually doing.